stephenslab/gtexresults/README.md

-# Code resources accompanying Urbut et al (2017)
+# Code and data resources accompanying Urbut et al (2017)

-This repository contains code resources to accompany our research
+This repository contains code and data resources to accompany our research paper:
-paper:

 > Sarah M. Urbut, Gao Wang and Matthew Stephens (2017). *Flexible
 > statistical methods for estimating and testing effects in genomic